On the angular distribution of $\Lambda_b\to\Lambda(\to N\pi)\tau^+\tau^-$ decay: Introduction

 In a recent paper \cite{Das:2018sms} we presented a model independent NP analysis of $\Lambda_b\to\Lambda\ell^+\ell^-$ decay where the NP operators include new vector and axial vector (VA) operators, scalar and pseudo-scalar (SP) operators, and tensor operators.
 In this analysis the mass of the final state leptons was neglected considering di-muon in the final state.
 The lepton mass should however be incorporated if there are $\tau^+\tau^-$ in the final state, or one wants to study lepton flavor universality (LFU) violation.
 Recent SM analysis of $\Lambda_b\to\Lambda(\to N\pi)\ell^+\ell^-$ with massive leptons can be found in Refs.~\cite{Roy:2017dum,Blake:2017une,Gutsche:2013pp}.
 In this paper we present a full angular analysis of $\Lambda_b\to\Lambda(\to N\pi)\ell^+\ell^-$ in the SM+NP operator basis where we consider the leptons to be massive and the $\Lambda_b$ to be unpolarized.
 The NP operators that we consider are new VA operators and SP operators.
+To keep the analysis simple, we have ignored the tensor operators as these operators lead to a large number of terms in the angular coefficients.
 We work in the transversity basis and calculate the angular coefficients in terms of fourteen transversity amplitudes.
-The full angular distribution allows us to construct a number of observables that can be measured in the experiments.
-For phenomenological analysis we study the $\Lambda_b\to\Lambda(\to p\pi)\tau^+\tau^-$ decay and present determinations of several observables in the SM and in the presence of the NP couplings.
+The full angular distribution allows us to construct a number of observables that can be measured in experiments.
+For phenomenological analysis, we study the $\Lambda_b\to\Lambda(\to p\pi)\tau^+\tau^-$ decay and present determinations of several observables in the SM and in the presence of the NP couplings.
 At present, no $b\to s\tau^+\tau^-$ transition has yet been observed and there are only upper limits on $B_s\to\tau^+\tau^-$ and $B^+\to K^+\tau^+\tau^-$ from the LHCb \cite{Aaij:2017xqt} and BaBar \cite{TheBaBar:2016xwe}, respectively.
 Interestingly, it has been shown in Refs.~\cite{Alonso:2015sja,Crivellin:2017zlb,Capdevila:2017iqn} that an explanation of the flavor anomalies in the recent $b\to c\ell\nu$ and $b\to s\mu^+\mu^-$ transitions \cite{Aaij:2014ora, Aaij:2017vbb, Aaij:2017tyk, HFAG2017} lead to large enhancement in $b\to s\tau^+\tau^-$ rates.
 The $\Lambda_b\to\Lambda(\to p\pi)\tau^+\tau^-$ mode is therefore worth exploring.